Safety Culture Evaluation

 The QualaTech Safety Culture Evaluation/Assessment process is designed to identify the kind/type of Safety Culture - comprising of three categories: Reactive, Calculative or Proactive - in effect within an Organization.

-Establishing the type of Safety Culture, benchmarking it and assessing the effectiveness is a very difficult process to accomplish from within an Organization with bias or equally as damaging, without an Apprehension of Bias.
+Establishing the type of Safety Culture, benchmarking it and assessing the effectiveness is a very difficult process to accomplish from within an Organization without bias or equally as damaging, without an Apprehension of Bias.
 The best practice is via a nonpartisan 3rd.
 Party Organization, which can accomplish the Safety Culture Evaluation/Assessment without prejudice.

 A rigorous Safety Culture Evaluation/Assessment is not only good for Business and Safety alike but equally, is excellent proof in attaining due diligence.
 Without understanding the status quo (benchmark), it is not reasonable or possible to improve and/or reform a deficient Culture, Safety or other.

 "An SMS is not enough to ensure safety